 So there you have it, the web hosting services that we think will perfectly suit the needs of any small-to-medium business owners for their website.

-But of course, in order for you to choose the right host for your website, you need to know the needs of your business first.
-As we’ve mentioned earlier, smaller business websites tend to have peculiar needs and identifying them will go a long in choosing the perfect web host for you.
+But of course, in order for you to choose the right web host, you need to know the needs of your business first.
+As I've mentioned earlier, smaller business websites tend to have peculiar needs and identifying them will go a long in choosing the perfect web host for you.

 Some other points that you need to consider before choosing your web host are:

-- What are the software you need for your business?
-Pick a host that allow you to auto-install those software
+What are the software you need for your business?
+Pick a business hosting plan that allow you to auto-install those software.

-- Where is your customers located at?
-Pick a host that has servers close to your audience / customers
+Where is your customers located at?
+Pick a website hosting that has servers close to your audience / customers.

 The more you understand your business and its needs, the better and easier it will be to choose the right web host.

 Last but not least, you should always remember that there is never a one-fix-all solution for your website.
 It's all about finding the right balance of good features in a web host while still fulfilling the needs of your website.